Salesforce

 This product is discontinued and is no longer supported.

-The replacement for the 105SL is the ZT510.
-For more details on the replacement click here:
+The replacement for the 105SL is the ZT510 Industrial Printer

 The below Knowledge Article is for your reference only and is no longer updated.

-The printer comes from the factory set to tear-off mode and adjusted for full with paper label stock with wax ribbon.
-Many printing applications will function with these factory settings and require no additional adjustments beyond the communications setup and minor darkness adjustment.
-Important: All printer settings can be impacted by commands from a mis-matched or misconfigured driver or software application.
+IMPORTANT!
+All printer menu settings can be impacted by commands from a mis-matched or misconfigured driver or software application.
 A printer that is functioning fine after setup but fails or indicates an error after label requests are received are most likely affected by the host side misconfiguration of the driver or printer software settings.
-The host device that generates the printer commands for printing typically have setup configuration that send these as commands to the printer.
 Make sure all settings match the printer settings to avoid intermittent issues.

 1. Understanding your media